 Velveeta is a brand of processed cheese that was originally introduced in 1918.
 Made from milk, whey, and vegetable oil, and has a smooth, creamy texture.
 So, is Velveeta really cheese?
 Not exactly, because real cheese isn’t made with vegetable oil. but it does taste incredible!

-You’ll also love this sauce on pasta dishes, and you can even use it as the perfect Super Bowl food!
-It’s fantastic on nachos, pizza, and the perfect cheese sauce for smoked mac and cheese, too!
+It’s fantastic on nachos and pizza, and the perfect sauce for pellet smoked mac and cheese, too!

 Ingredient Notes and Substitutions

-- Milk – Using whole milk makes for the creamiest sauce, but 2 percent works well, too.
+- Milk: Using whole milk makes for the creamiest cheese sauce using Velveeta, but 2 percent works well, too.

-- Velveeta – We make this cheese sauce with Velveeta original flavor, which comes in a 2-pound loaf/block.
+- Velveeta: We used Velveeta original flavor, which comes in a 2-pound loaf/block.
 If you want to switch the flavor up, consider using one of the other Velveeta cheese flavors.

 Note: